Skip to content

 Consequences of Breaking the Weed Policy

 It’s no secret that cannabis legalization has been a hotly debated topic in the United States for quite some time.
-Since the federal government has yet to legalize it, individual states are free to make their own laws regarding marijuana use.
-This has left many travelers wondering where they stand when catching a ride on a Greyhound bus.
+Since the federal government has yet to legalize it, individual states are free to make their laws regarding marijuana use.
+This has left many travelers wondering where they stand when riding a Greyhound bus.

 Legal Implications

-First things first: it’s essential to know that Greyhound maintains strict policies forbidding the transportation of marijuana or other drugs on its buses.
-If you’re caught carrying it, there can be serious consequences.
+First things first, it’s essential to know that Greyhound maintains strict policies forbidding the transportation of marijuana or other drugs on its buses.
+If you’re caught carrying it, there can be severe consequences.

 Additionally, violating Greyhound’s policies could result in immediate expulsion from the bus.
-So, not only could you find yourself facing legal challenges, but you could also end up stranded in an unfamiliar location without a ride.
+So, not only could you face legal challenges, but you could also end up stranded in an unfamiliar location without a ride.

 Alternatives to Carrying Weed on Greyhound